keegansalankey/cpp-boiler/README.md

 # cpp-boiler
 **NOTE:** This project is currently waiting to be further expanded/revised, but basic functionality has been achieved.

-This project is intended to generate a boiler-plate c++ project with a default build system and package management.
+This project is intended to generate a boiler-plate C++ project with a default build system and package management.
 It can also be utilized to generate boiler plate code for class header/project files and generic headers.

 ## Dependencies